WeAreAcademy/using-promises/README.md

 `yarn`

+### Database creation and population

+To run the database demos you will need to:

+1. create a _local_ database called `async-demo`, and then...
+2. populate it using the sql in [src/dbDemo/sql/creation.sql](src/dbDemo/sql/creation.sql)

 ## Running the demos

 To run any demo, run the following, replacing the fake path with the path to the relevant demo